 The first card: The Prince of Swords can represent a smart, if impulsive, man.
 He is often full of great ideas but doesn’t follow through on them.
 This could be a person I know, or, even me.
 I have, certainly, been dragging my feet on projects, including taking better care of myself.
 The Nine of Cups can signal well-deserved happiness and success.
 This card represents a potential future where my wishes come true—but only if I put in the work.
 The future is not set.
 So make wise choices.

 The middle card that represents the here and now was The Fool.
-Linda loved this card.
+Linda adored this card.
 The Fool is, traditionally, a blindfolded man taking a step off a cliff.
 The Fool card is a card about wisdom and self-knowledge.
 The Fool trusts himself.
 He is courageous and is not afraid of the future.
 He leaps before he looks.
 Which is a bad idea when you’re standing at an actual cliff but is pretty good advice when it comes to living the best life you can live.
 The Fool jumps and laughs all the way down because fools have faith in love.
 The cards are just cards.
 But that’s not bad advice.